 Clinton Chisholm | Did Jesus really exist?

-IT IS perfectly legitimate to ask of any person in ancient history ‘did he/she really exist?’.
-Because we were not around back then to express personal knowledge of anyone’s existence, we have to repose faith or trust in persons, documents, artefacts and the like to prove the existence of any ancient individual, be that one Plato or Paul, Josephus or Jesus, Alexander the Great or Agrippa.
+It is perfectly legitimate to ask of any person in ancient history, ‘did he/she really exist?’.
+Because we were not around back then to express personal knowledge of anyone’s existence, we have to repose faith or trust in persons, documents, artifacts and the like to prove the existence of any ancient individual, be that one Plato or Paul, Josephus or Jesus, Alexander the Great or Agrippa.

 Apart from material written on stone or similar durable material, we have no original documents from the first century of this era and before.

-No one, therefore, can be unquestionably proved to be a real existent in history, except through copies of original documents originally written on paper-like material.
-These copies are called manuscripts (mss.).
+No one, therefore, can be unquestionably proven to be a real existent in history except through copies of original documents originally written on paper-like material.
+These copies are called manuscripts.

 Here is a shocking but indisputable fact.
-The New Testament (NT) (as a collection of documents) is superior to most in terms of time lapse between event and writing, superior to all in terms of time lapse between writing and earliest copy, and as well in terms of number of copies.
+The New Testament (as a collection of documents) is superior to most in terms of time lapse between event and writing, superior to all in terms of time lapse between writing and the earliest copy, and, as well, in terms of number of copies.

-From event to writing, two authors have a shorter gap than the NT documents, namely the Greek historian Thucydides (who wrote about and during a war in which he was involved), the other is Pliny the Younger, Roman trial judge, who documented the trial of Christians and sent his report to Emperor Hadrian, seeking sentencing guidance for obstinate Christians.
+From event to writing, two authors have a shorter gap than the New Testament documents, namely the Greek historian Thucydides (who wrote about and during a war in which he was involved); the other is Pliny the Younger, a Roman trial judge who documented the trial of Christians and sent his report to Emperor Hadrian, seeking sentencing guidance for obstinate Christians.

-Nonetheless, the earliest NT document that mentions Jesus’ crucifixion, burial and resurrection is Paul’s 1st epistle to the Corinthians.
-The date of writing by general scholarly consensus is about AD 40.
+Nonetheless, the earliest New Testament document that mentions Jesus’ crucifixion, burial and resurrection is Paul’s first epistle to the Corinthians; the date of writing, by general scholarly consensus, is about AD 40.

-Concerning number of copies, the NT is embarrassingly superior, with almost 6000 Greek manuscripts.
-The closest runner-up is again the Iliadat 643.
+Concerning number of copies, the New Testament is embarrassingly superior, with almost 6,000 Greek manuscripts.
+The closest runner-up is again the Iliad, at 643.

 A couple noteworthy marks of trustworthiness in the Gospels would be the following:

-So, if you doubt the reliability of the New Testament documents, then you have to cast doubt on almost all of classical literature that is written on paper-like material.
+So, if you doubt the reliability of the New Testament documents, then you have to cast doubt on almost all of classical literature that’s written on paper-like material.

 But here is something else to ponder.
 Assume, as some critics do, that Jesus never existed.
 How then do you deal with the fact that a prestigious Roman historian like Tacitus mentions that Jesus was crucified under Pontius Pilate?